-Jordan Byrd is in his ninth year as Clemson assistant golf coach.
+Jordan Byrd is in his 12th year as Clemson assistant golf coach.
 He has been regarded as one of the top assistant coaches in the nation in recent years.
-Twice in the last four years he has been one of 10 semifinalists for the Jan Strickland Award, which is presented by Taylor Made-Adidas Golf and given to the top assistant coach in the nation by the Golf Coaches Association.
+Twice he has been one of 10 semifinalists for the Jan Strickland Award, which is presented by Taylor Made-Adidas Golf and given to the top assistant coach in the nation by the Golf Coaches Association.

 The Strickland Award is presented to the NCAA Division I, II, III, NAIA or NJCAA assistant coach that, among other things, has excelled in working with their student-athletes both on the course and in the classroom.

-In his first eight years with the program, Clemson finished in the top 20 at the NCAA Championships three times, a number-seven finish in 2006 and a number-five finish in 2008, and a 16th place finish in 2010.
-The program reached the NCAA Tournament each year and was ranked in the final top 25 of the Sagarin computer rankings five times.
+In his first 11 years with the program, Clemson finished in the top 20 at the NCAA Championships four times, a number-seven finish in 2006, a number-five finish in 2008, a 16th place finish in 2010 and a 14th place finish in 2016.
+The program reached the NCAA Tournament each year and has been ranked in the final top 25 of the Sagarin computer rankings seven times.

 Clemson's number-five finish in 2008 was the best for the program since it won the national championship in 2003.
-Clemson also won the Furman Invitational three times, and finished second at the NCAA Southeast Regional.
+Clemson also won the Furman Invitational, and finished second at the NCAA Southeast Regional.
 The program has had a US Public Links Champion, a US Amateur runner-up and two runner-up finishes at the NCAA Tournament.

 Byrd had a significant impact on Clemson's top five recruiting class that entered Clemson in August of 2006.
 Sam Saunders and Kyle Stanley were both ranked among the top 10 junior players in the nation and went on to have outstanding freshman seasons.

-The class also included 2010 All-American Ben Martin, who was a three-time All-ACC player.
-Stanley and Martin were both regulars on the PGA Tour in 2011.
+The class also included 2010 All-American Ben Martin, who was a three-time All-ACC player and has been among the top 50 players in the World in 2015.
+All three are on the PGA Tour in 2016.
 Stanley finished 31st on the PGA Tour money list in 2012 and won a tournament.
-Martin finished third on the Web.com Tour in 2013, a season that included a pair of wins.
-The native of Greenwood will be fully exempt on the PGA Tour in 2014.
+Martin won the PGA event in Las Vegas in the fall of 2014, and won over $2.7 million on the way to a No. 30 finish on the money list.
+He is fully exempt on the PGA Tour until 2017.

 Byrd also recruited first-team AJGA All-American Crawford Reeves in 2009 and Corbin Mills, another top AJGA player.
 The top recruiting continued in 2011 when the Tigers signed first-team AJGA All-American Billy Kennerly and in 2012 when AJGA Player of the Year Cody Proveaux signed with Clemson.
 The Tigers added AJGA All-Americans Carson Young and Austin Langdale in 2013.